Originally Published: November 19, 2010 - Last Updated / Reviewed On: December 6, 2013

 Please note that each member of your social support network usually does not provide all four types of support to you at all times.
 For example, your handy carpenter friend may provide great instrumental support for your breaking table, but not be the one you turn for relationship advice.
 Together, these types of support may contribute to a sense of mental well-being.
 This may help people ward off stress, sadness, and other negative emotions.
 However, if social support is lacking, staying calm through difficult times may be harder.
 For instance, when a person feels under pressure, the body often responds with a spike in blood pressure and other chemicals that produce anxious thoughts, muscle tension, and other telltale signs of stress.
 Having emotional support triggers the release of hormones that prevent or reduce these reactions, lessening their toll on the body.
 Over time, the reduction in stress's impact on the body may lead to better physical health.

 Social support may be found just about anywhere, so if you feel like you're lacking, consider asking yourself which of the four types of support needs some bolstering.
 If you've lost touch with significant members of your social support network, try sending a message or making a phone call reminding them how important they are to you.
 Giving support is a great way to get support in return.
 If you're looking for new social connections, check out common interest groups in your community, city, or school (see the Related Q&As below for additional ideas).
 You may even want to reach out to colleagues or mentors in a work environment.
 Some people find that speaking with a mental health professional also helps.
-Columbia students interested in doing this may call Counseling and Psychological Services at x4-2878 to make an appointment.
+Columbia students interested in doing this may call Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) to make an appointment.